Julien186design/Image-Processing/README.md

 Here's the original project.
 https://github.com/Code-Break0/Image-Processing

-To run the code, creating an "Output" folder is needed.
+To run the code, you need to create a folder "Output" containing subfolders : "120", "BTB", "BTOW", "BTW", "WTB", "WTOB", "WTW".
-Output
-│
-├── 120
-├── BTB
-├── BTOW
-├── BTW
-├── WTB
-├── WTOB
-└─ WTW